salesforcecli/plugin-devops-center/messages/commonFlags.md

 Username or alias of the target org.

+# flags.job-id.summary

+Job ID of the async operation you want to resume.

+# flags.job-id.description

+These commands return a job ID if they time out or you specified the --async flag:

+- sf deploy pipeline
+- sf deploy pipeline validate
+- sf deploy pipeline quick

+The job ID is valid for 10 days from when you started the deploy operation.

+# flags.use-most-recent.summary

+Use the job ID of the most recent deploy operation.

+# flags.use-most-recent.description

+For performance reasons, this flag uses job IDs for deploy operations that started only in the past 3 days or less.
+If your most recent operation was more than 3 days ago, this flag won't find a job ID.

 # errors.NoDefaultDoceEnv

 You must specify the DevOps Center org username by indicating the -c flag on the command line or by setting the target-devops-center configuration variable.